miguelavaqrod/bolt-diy-extension/README.md

 # bolt-diy-extension
-A blank bolt extension so you can later modify it to your needs
+A DIY blank bolt extension so you can later modify it to your needs